cambridge-cares/TheWorldAvatar/Agents/BMSBacnetAgent/README.md

 pip install -r requirements.txt python app.py
 ```
-###3.
-Expected Output
+### 3. Expected Output
 This agent automatically runs the update job periodically once deployed and does not provide any HTTP APIs.
-Upon started, the agent should add new timeseries data records to the postgresql database by the update interval (as defined in the [config file]).
+Upon started, the agent should add new timeseries data records to the PostgreSQL database by the update interval (as defined in the [config file]).

-###3.
-Expected output

 [config file]: ./config/config.py